What is the Peace Corps and what does it mean to volunteer?

 What sort of food are you eating?

-I am eating rice on potatoes on additional starches covered in oil and butter with the occasional fresh salad and vegetable.
+I am eating rice on potatoes on additional starches covered in oil and butter with the rare event of a fresh salad and vegetable.
 It is DELICIOUS.
 Basically, if I were made out of food, it would be RICE and potatoes.
 So we are all good here.
 And no, there is not a gym nearby.

 What does a typical day look like for you during training?

 Training is five to six days a week, from 8am-5pm, with a one-hour break for lunch.
 We need to catch a combi around 7:15am to arrive at el Centro by 8am during commuter rush hour.
 Three days a week I have extra Spanish tutoring sessions after training from 5-6pm.
 I get back home around 7pm, eat a small dinner, do some homework and head to bed around 9-10pm.

 >>EDIT: Leave me two comments and I will actually get back to you.
 (Sorry Eli.)

 It exists.
 And Oxapampa, being a percipient Austro-German colony, has (at least) two German microbreweries.
 I don’t love beer, so I am going to bring in an expert to let you know.
 Stay tuned.

 There is an ample amount of dogs.
 Spay/neutering procedures are not common practice.
 Dogs are also not treated like kids-we-love and it is a cultural adjustment for many.
 Some dogs are kept on roofs (think: the uppermost level of a parking garage) to be kept “safe.”
 Some areas there are very aggressive and violent dogs – and it is dangerous to bike or run.
 Volunteers are given rabies vaccinations – there are about 10 bites a year for PCVs in Peru.
 Some volunteers elect to “adopt” a dog at site, so we have someplace to give and feel love.
 It is often a risk for a very harsh outcome.